-Directly adjacent to the gallery, Juxtapoz Projects unveils a new bookstore and retail location.
+Directly adjacent to the gallery is a bookstore and retail location.
 Stocking issues of the magazine, compendia, editions, and artist-made objects, the store features a wide array of independently published reading material and other products, functioning as a promotional platform for young artists, publishers, and book producers.

-Lastly, Juxtapoz Projects debuts its first artist-in-residence program, situated on the basement level of Mana Contemporary alongside Mana’s own artist tenants.
-Juxtapoz Projects will select two artists every three months to produce a series in the shared space, then display their work upstairs in the gallery.
+The artist-in-residence program, situated on the basement level of Mana Contemporary alongside Mana’s own artist tenants debuted in the fall of 2018.
 Rotating year-round, the residency is committed to promoting every kind of artist and establishing a space in which collaboration and inclusivity are valued.

 (1) Jocelyn Tsaih Long, Walks, 2016.
 Digital print.
 8 1/2 x 11 in.
 Courtesy of the artist